Codeception/codeception.github.com/docs/07-AdvancedUsage.markdown

 If you have several project with Codeception tests in it you can use one `codecept.phar` file to run their tests.
 You can pass a `-c` option to any Codeception command, excluding `bootstrap` to execute codeception in other directory.

-{% highlight php %}
+{% highlight yaml %}

- codecept.phar run -c ~/projects/ecommerce/
+php codecept.phar run -c ~/projects/ecommerce/
 php codecept.phar run -c ~/projects/drupal/
 php codecept.phar generate:cept acceptance CreateArticle -c ~/projects/drupal/

-{% endhighlight %}
+{% endhighlight %} bash
 To create a project in directory other then current just provide it's path as a parameter.

-{% highlight php %}
+{% highlight yaml %}
+ bash
- codecept.phar bootstrap ~/projects/drupal/
+php codecept.phar bootstrap ~/projects/drupal/

 {% endhighlight %}